 Review the medicine cabinet: When it comes to baby safety, what’s in and what’s not in your locked medicine cabinet is very important.

 - As already stated, make sure the location can be locked, especially if it’s low to the ground.
 You may also want to clear your cabinet of medicines you plan to avoid while nursing.

-- Talk to your doctor about what medicines he or she recommends for newborns and stock up early.
-When your baby gets a fever, colic or upset stomach, you’ll want to make her feel better, not run out to the store.
+- Talk to your doctor about what medicines they recommends for newborns and stock up early.
+When your baby gets a fever, colic or upset stomach, you’ll want to make them feel better, not run out to the store.

 - Stock up on first aid.
-A paper towel and duct tape might cut if for your husband’s boo boos, but for baby you’ll want Band-Aids and an approved antiseptic.
+A paper towel and duct tape might cut if for your husband’s boo boos, but for your baby, you’ll want Band-Aids and an approved antiseptic.